TarunSingh2002/Tell-tale/README.md

 ## Feedback and Support

-We value your feedback and suggestions for improving the Aahar app.
+We value your feedback and suggestions for improving the Tell Tale app.
 If you encounter any issues or have any queries, please contact our support team at [tarun.utkarsh125@gmail.com].
 We are committed to providing the best possible experience and supporting you in making a positive impact through food donation.